shrimalmadhur/mock-avs/plugin/README.md

 # AVS Mock Plugin

 The plugin receives a `host` and a `port` arguments.
 Makes a GET request to the `/eigen/node/health` endpoint of the AVS instance running at `http://<host>:<port>`.
-The plugin should run in the same docker image as the AVS instance and using the docker-compose service name for `host` is preferred.
+The plugin should run in the same docker network as the AVS instance and using the docker-compose service name for `host` is preferred.

 ## Default values